-Dr. W. James Jacob is an Associate Professor of International Higher Education in the School of Education at the University of Pittsburgh.
-Since 2007, Dr. Jacob has served as the Director of the Institute for International Studies in Education at the University of Pittsburgh.
+Dr. W. James Jacob joined the University of Memphis in August 2017 as Professor and Chairperson of the Department of Leadership.
+Prior to this, he served for 10 years at the University of Pittsburgh as the Director of the Institute for International Studies in Education (IISE).
 His research interests include higher education management; indigenous education issues of culture, language, and identity as they relate to postsecondary education; HIV/AIDS multisectoral prevention, capacity building, and principles of good governance; quality assurance; organizational development; higher education strategic planning; and organizational effectiveness.
 His teaching interests and experience are in the areas of higher education management, strategic planning, human resource management, financial management, policy analysis, program evaluation, international development, research ethics, and organizational leadership and strategy.

 He is the co-editor of two book series related to the development of comparative, international, and development education scholarship: International and Development Education (Palgrave Macmillan) and Pittsburgh Studies in Comparative and International Education (Sense Publishers).
 His most recent books include Strategic Transformation of Higher Education: Challenges and Solutions in a Global Economy (with Stewart E. Sutin, Rowman & Littlefield, 2016); Trends in Chinese Education (with Hongjie Chen, Routledge, 2016); Indigenous